-Most of you are aware of Phishing, where a fraudulent process is initiate with the intent of acquiring sensitive information like passwords and credit card details, by presenting oneself as a legitimate entity.
-But what if you are on a legitimate page and the page you have been looking, changes to a fraudulent page, once you visit another tab?
-This is called Tabnabbing!
+Most of you are aware of Phishing, where a fraudulent process is initiated with the intent of acquiring sensitive information like passwords and credit card details, by presenting oneself as a legitimate entity.
+But what if you are on a legitimate page and the page you have been looking, for changes to a fraudulent page, once you visit another tab?
+This is called Tabnabbing or Tabnapping.

 How Tabnabbing works

 - You open another tab and browse the other site.

 - After a while you come back to the first tab.

 - You are greeted with fresh login details, maybe to your Gmail account.